szaumoor/ZSTweaks/README.md

 - Save vs. Illusion spells +4 bonus
 - The usual AC bonuses.

+**Component 1171:** Make Silver Dragon Scale also grant 40% cold resistance as you would expect

+Silver Dragons wield and are resistant to cold, same as White Dragons.
+It should grant cold resistance, much like the Fire Dragon Plate does fire.

+**Component 1172:** Make Rings of Elemental control more likely to charm the elementals and add missing resistances

+This improves the power of the charm by making the save against it -2, instead of +2.

+**Component 1173:** Make Ring of Gaxx's improved haste last 2 full rounds, and not 10 seconds

+It's pretty strange to limit it to 10 seconds.
+It's 2 full rounds now.

+**Component 1174:** Make Heartwood Ring add 1 spell slot per level, as well as 1 HP/round regen

+This makes this ring significantly more useful for an Archdruid, adding 1 extra spell slot of every level, and a slow regeneration effect as the nigh-timeless druidic legend you are.

 **Component 1180:** Make Ring of Danger sense protect against backstabs

 Self explanatory and ever useful, for any class.
 Anti-chunking for mages.